 Occupational therapists provide services anywhere their clients live, play, or work.

-In B.C., occupational therapists can be found working in both the public and private sectors, including in hospitals, schools, residential care facilities, community care, child development centres, mental health facilities, clinics, employment and training centres, and private clinics or offices.
+In B.C., occupational therapists can be found working in both the public and private sectors, including in hospitals, schools, long term care facilities, community care, child development centres, mental health facilities, clinics, employment and training centres, and private clinics or offices.